Virgil Exner: Volkswagen Karmann Ghia

 Three entities came together in the history of the Volkswagen Karmann Ghia—a design that ultimately reflected strong influence from Virgil Exner.
 In the early 1950s, Volkswagen was producing its Type 1 (Beetle).
 As post-war standards of living increased, executives at Volkswagen were at least receptive to adding a halo model to its range, if not proactive.
 Luigi Segre was committed to expanding the international reputation of Carrozzeria Ghia.
 And Wilhelm Karmann had taken over his family coachbuilding firm Karmann and was eager to augment his contracts building Volkswagen's convertible models.

 As the head of Ghia, Segre singularly directed and incubated the project through conception and prototyping, delivering a feasible project that Willhelm Karmann both wanted to and could practically build—the project Willhelm Karmann would in turn present to Volkswagen.
 The styling itself, however, integrated work by Segre as well as Mario Boano, Sergio Coggiola, and designer/engineer Giovanni Savonuzzi—and at various times they each took credit for the design.
 Furthermore, the design bore striking styling similarities to Virgil Exner's Chrysler D'Elegance and K-310 concepts, which Ghia had been tasked with prototyping, and which in turn reflected numerous cues and themes developed previously by Mario Boano.
 The precise styling responsibilities were never documented before the passing of the designers, further complicated by the overlapping work of the key players.
-A definitive individual attribution on Karmann Ghia's was never made.
+A definitive individual attribution on Karmann Ghias was never made.

 Segre and Virgil Exner had become close professionally and personally, eventually traveling Europe together.
 Peter Grist wrote in a 2007 Exner biography that when Exner in 1955 eventually saw the Karmann Ghia, which cribbed heavily from his Chrysler D'Elegance, "he was pleased with the outcome and glad that one of his designs had made it into large-scale production."
 Chris Voss, a stylist in Exner's office, reported in 1993, that Exner considered the Karmann Ghia the ultimate form of flattery.
 Segre in turn sent Exner the first production Karmann Ghia imported into the state of Michigan, in gratitude.

 After Volkswagen approved the design in November 1953, the Karmann Ghia debuted at the 1955 Paris Auto show and went into production, first at Ghia and then in Osnabrück — ultimately to reach a production over 445,000, running 19 years virtually unchanged.